Our annual winter gathering in Munich looking at everything you need to know about EU and European Trade Controls Compliance.

 ♦ Mr. Thomas Konetschny, Head of Export Controls, ESG Elektroniksystem Und Logistik GmbH

-The agenda is prepared by and for industry professionals, and will include the most interesting topics, currently pertinent to the field:
+The agenda is prepared by and for industry professionals, and includes the most interesting topics, currently pertinent to the field:

 Please contact your NielsonSmith representative to discuss the programme in more depth.